-If you suspect an elderly parent isn’t driving as well as he used to, there are actions you can take to help.
+If you suspect your elderly parent isn’t driving as well as they used to, there are actions you can take to help.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some older people can drive safely in their 80s and even early 90s, but many seniors develop hearing, vision and other problems that impair their ability to drive safely.
-Loss of the ability to drive can isolate the elderly, leading to poor nutrition, health problems and depression.
+Some older adults can drive safely in their 80s and even early 90s, but many seniors develop hearing, vision, cognitive and other problems that impair their ability to drive safely.
+Loss of the ability to drive can isolate older adults, leading to poor nutrition, health problems and depression.

-“There are a number of things you can look for when deciding whether your parent needs to have a professional driving assessment,” says Patrick Baker of the Cleveland Clinic Driver Rehabilitation Program.
+“There are a number of things you can look for when deciding whether your parent needs to have a professional driving assessment,” says Dr. Koncilja.

-He suggests you take a ride with your parent and allow him or her to drive you to the supermarket or other common destination.
+Take a ride with your parent and allow them to drive you to the supermarket or other familiar destination.
 During the trip, observe whether your loved one can:

-“Remember, just because mom has a different driving style doesn’t mean she’s a bad or unsafe driver,” says Mr. Baker.
-He said some adult children complain that their parent is a slow driver, or that dad chooses to use a route that allows him to avoid freeways, making the trip longer.
+“Remember, just because mom has a different driving style doesn’t mean she’s a bad or unsafe driver,” he says.
+Some adult children complain that their parent is a slow driver, or that dad chooses to use a route that allows him to avoid freeways, making the trip longer.

-This is actually a type of self-monitoring, which shows that your loved one is aware of personal limitations and is self-restricting as a precaution, he says.
+This is actually a type of self-monitoring, which shows that your loved one is aware of personal limitations and is self-restricting as a precaution.

-If you notice that your parent is having trouble handling things at home, such as preparing a meal with three or four courses, or other multi-step tasks, he or she may also have trouble handling more complex driving situations.
+If you notice that your parent is having trouble handling things at home, such as preparing a meal with three or four courses, or other multi-step tasks, they may also have trouble handling more complex driving situations.

-“My goal is to help aging adults stay on the road as long as possible without jeopardizing safety,” says Mr. Baker.
+“My goal is to help aging adults stay on the road as long as possible without jeopardizing safety,” says Dr. Koncilja.

-Additionally, make sure your loved one sees the eye doctor regularly so that his or her eyeglass prescription is always up to date.
+Additionally, make sure your loved one sees the eye doctor regularly so that their eyeglass prescription is always up to date.

 Here are some common restrictions that can help elderly drivers: